Termite: Diet

 Termites are primarily detritivores, consuming dead plants at any level of decomposition.
 They also play a vital role in the ecosystem by recycling waste material such as dead wood, faeces and plants.
 Many species eat cellulose, having a specialised midgut that breaks down the fibre.
 Termites are considered to be a major source (11%) of atmospheric methane, one of the prime greenhouse gases, produced from the breakdown of cellulose.
-Termites rely primarily upon symbiotic protozoa (metamonads) and other microbes such as flagellate protists in their guts to digest the cellulose for them, allowing them to absorb the end products for their own use.
+Termites rely primarily upon a symbiotic microbial community that includes bacteria and flagellate protists, such as metamonads and hypermastigids.
+This community provides the enzymes that digests the cellulose, allowing the insects to absorb the end products for their own use.

 The microbial ecosystem present in the termite gut contains many species found nowhere else on Earth.
-Termites hatch without these symbionts present in their guts, and develop them after fed a culture from other termites.
+Termites hatch without these symbionts present in their guts, and develop them after being fed a culture from other termites.
 Gut protozoa, such as Trichonympha, in turn, rely on symbiotic bacteria embedded on their surfaces to produce some of the necessary digestive enzymes.
 Most higher termites, especially in the family Termitidae, can produce their own cellulase enzymes, but they rely primarily upon the bacteria.
 The flagellates have been lost in Termitidae.
-Researches have found species of spirochetes living in termite guts capable of fixing atmospheric nitrogen to a form usable by the insect.
+Researchers have found species of spirochetes living in termite guts capable of fixing atmospheric nitrogen to a form usable by the insect.
 Scientists' understanding of the relationship between the termite digestive tract and the microbial endosymbionts is still rudimentary; what is true in all termite species, however, is that the workers feed the other members of the colony with substances derived from the digestion of plant material, either from the mouth or anus.
 Judging from closely related bacterial species, it is strongly presumed that the termites' and cockroach's gut microbiota derives from their dictyopteran ancestors.
 Despite primarily consuming decaying plant material as a group, many termite species have been observed to opportunistically feed on dead animals to supplement their dietary needs.
+Termites are also known to harbor bacteriophages in their gut.
+Some of these bacteriophages likely infect the symbiotic bacteria which play a key role in termite biology.
+The exact role and function of bacteriophages in the termite gut microbiome is not clearly understood.
+Termite gut bacteriophages also show similarity to bacteriophages (CrAssphage) found in the human gut.